desmondloh31/comp1531-Messaging-Platform-Frontend-Application/README.md

     </td>
   </tr>
   <tr>
-    <td><code>dm/messages/v1</code><br /><br />Given a DM with ID dmId that the authorised user is a member of, return up to 50 messages between index "start" and "start + 50".
+    <td><code>dm/messages/v1</code><br /><br />Given a DM with ID <code>dmId</code> that the authorised user is a member of, return up to 50 messages between index "start" and "start + 50".
 Message with index 0 is the most recent message in the DM.
 This function returns a new index "end" which is the value of "start + 50", or, if this function has returned the least recent messages in the DM, returns -1 in "end" to indicate there are no more messages to load after this return.</td>
     <td style="font-weight: bold; color: green;">GET</td>
     <td><b>Query Parameters:</b><br /><code>( token, dmId, start )</code><br /><br /><b>Return type if no error:</b><br /><code>{ messages, start, end }</code></td>
     <td>